steaks/codeducky/blogs/PartiallyAppliedFunctions.md

 <pre>correlations = apply(data[,-1], 2, corWithA)</pre>
 We can EVEN make it one-liner if we pass corWithA in as an anonymous function
 <pre>correlations = apply(data[,-1], 2, function(variable) { return cor(variable, data$a) })</pre>
 And that my friends is the power of partially applied functions.
-We took what was 5 lines of messy code that used a for loop and shortened it down for a 1 liner.
+We took what was 5 lines of messy code that used a for loop and shortened it down to a 1 liner.